TheBigBrainsCompany/TbbcMoneyBundle/README.md

 * Symfony2 form integration
 * Console commands for different operations
 * A configuration parser for specifying website used currencies
+* Access to the history of currency ratio fetched
+* money formatter i18n

 Table of contents
 -----------------